trappeur1975/ocs_projet7_api_bilemo/README.md

 05/12/2021 : integration of group 1/2 and also in apiController the functions listCutomer / showCustomer

 05/12/2021 : creation of functions createCustomer, deleteCustomer

+07/12/2021 : Modify function deleteCustomer, showCustomer (verification that the customer belongs to the company to access the resource), listCustomer (to display only the list of customers of the company)